Trump announces plasma treatment authorized for COVID-19

 Aiming to ward off a possible a run on convalescent plasma after the announcement, government officials have been working to obtain plasma and to team with corporate partners and nonprofit organizations to generate interest among previously infected patients to donate.

-Hahn, who called the development “promising,” said Trump did not speak to him about the timing of the announcement, which comes just before a pivotal week for the president’s reelection chances.
-Hahn said “this has been in the works for several weeks” and came after a data validation for which the agency had been waiting.
+Hahn, who called the development “promising,” said Trump did not speak to him about the timing of the announcement.
+He said “this has been in the works for several weeks.”

 But some health experts were skeptical.
 Benjamin Corb, of the American Society for Biochemistry and Molecular Biology, called it “conspicuous timing.”